-Bordered by Costa Rica to the west, the Caribbean to the north, Panama is a popular location considered as one of the best destinations of relocation by many expatriates.
-In fact, the New York Times picked Panama NO.1 place to travel in 2012.
-In this article, we will give you suggestions on 10 great reasons to move to Panama.
+Bordered by Costa Rica to the west, the Caribbean to the north, Panama is a popular location considered as one of the best destinations for relocation by many expatriates.
+In fact, the New York Times picked Panama as the number one place to travel in 2012.
+In this article, we will give you 10 great reasons to move to Panama.

-Panama has tropical weather, with breezes off the Pacific that makes the climate pleasant.
+Panama has tropical weather, with breezes off the Pacific that makes the climate comfortable.
 The average temperature is 75 F in the mornings and 86 F in the afternoons.
-April to September is rainy season.
-There is no need to use heating system, so a great choice for those sick of the cold weather.
+April to September is the rainy season.
+There is no need to use a heating system, so it is an excellent choice for those sick of the cold weather.

 Panama is located at the geographical point between North America and South America.
-Expats and travelers will enjoy the modern buildings, the famous Panama Canal, Pearl Islands, San Blas Islands, a variety of water sports and activities.
-This is a country is a great location for adventure seeking expats and tourists.
-Most people travel there to visit the Panama Canal, which is oen of the world’s greatest feats of engineering.
+Expats and travellers will enjoy the modern buildings, the famous Panama Canal, Pearl Islands, San Blas Islands, and a variety of water sports and activities.
+This country is an excellent location for adventure-seeking expats and tourists.
+Most people travel there to visit the Panama Canal, which is one of the world’s greatest feats of engineering.
 Many people like to take the partial or full crossing of the canal.

-It is widely agreed by expatriates retirees that the cost of living in Panama is much more affordable.
+Expatriates retirees widely agree that the cost of living in Panama is much more affordable than other popular destinations.
 The renting cost near the city’s main streets would be $700 – $900 US per month.
 Besides, all the inexpensive clothing, bedding and dinners attract more and more expats moving to Panama.

 There are many expatriates living in Panama.
-Though Spanish is the official language, English is considered as a second language in Panama.
-Most of the local residents can speak English fluently.
+Though Spanish is the official language, English is considered the second language of Panama, and most of the local residents can speak English fluently.

 Panama has an open and stable political system.
 Due to a continuing economic growth, more and more foreigners are willing to invest in Panama, and this again promotes economic prosperity.
 The political and economic stability have made Panama a safe country to stay.

-Generally speaking, Panama food has influenced by Spanish, American, Caribbean and indigenous.
-Except for traditional Panama dishes, American style meals are offered in many restaurants in town.
+Generally speaking, food in Panama has been influenced by Spanish, American, Caribbean and indigenous peoples.
+Except for traditional Panamanian dishes, American style meals are offered in many restaurants.
 Besides, there are a range of snacks, desserts and local beverages for you to choose from.
-Most expats will also be able to buy excellent food to make at home at the local stores.
+Most expats will also be able to buy excellent food to make at home at the local stores as well.

 8. Quality Medical Care

-Many expatriates will find that local residents of Panama are very friendly.
-Since Panama has been an international destination long ago, Panamanians accept foreigners and Americans.
-In addition, U.S. currency is the main currency being used in Panama.
+Many expatriates will find that the local residents of Panama are very friendly.
+Since Panama has been an international destination for a long time, Panamanians are highly accepting of foreigners and Americans.
+In addition, the USD is the main currency being used in Panama.

 If you are retiring or relocating in Panama, most expatriates will want to obtain an international health insurance plan that will cover medical treatment in Panama, but also globally.
 If you are an American, you will want to include cover for the United States or if you wish to be able to obtain medical treatment there.
 We often recommend that expats should make sure that their plan includes medical evacuation and repatriation coverage.
 Expat Financial can source international health insurance for expatriates in Panama from large and respected international insurance companies.
 Please contact us today for a quote and to discuss your Panama expatriate insurance requirements.
 Panama is an exciting and rewarding place to retire and work in.